 The facts are clear—children who participate in engaging preschool and early learning programs are more likely to start school ready to succeed.
 OCFS is working to expand both public and private learning opportunities for children.

-Primary Program: Four 4K classes funded and monitored by SC First Steps to School Readiness.
+Primary Programs: Four 4K classes funded and monitored by SC First Steps to School Readiness, Countdown to Kindergarten (C2K).

 Providing a healthy start in life for children is important.
 This includes prenatal and postpartum services for both mother and baby, and access to developmental screenings.